kunle123-ui/kunle/Smart-Contract.md

 ### 2.1.
 HPP

-HPP is the header file that contain the variables, constants and functions referenced by the CPP file.
+HPP is the header file that contain the variables, constants, and functions referenced by the CPP file.

 ### 2.2.
 CPP

 The CPP file is the source file that contains the functions of the contract.

-If you generate the CPP file using the eoscpp tool, the generated cpp file would looks similar to the following:
+If you generate the CPP file using the eoscpp tool, the generated cpp file would look similar to the following:
 ```base
 #include <${contract}.hpp>